chainer/chainer/docs/source/tutorial/dcgan.rst

 In the case, because we models the probability distribution :math:`p` explicitly, we can calculate the likelihood :math:`p(s)`.
 So, we can maximize the likelihood.
-There is an advantage that the learning process is simple.
+There is an advantage that the training process is simple.
 However, there is a disadvantage that we have to make a mechanism for sampling because we have only the process for calculating the likelihood.

 In the fitst place, we often just want to sample :math:`s \sim p(s)` according to the distribution in practice.
-The likelihood :math:`p(s)` is used only for model learning.
+The likelihood :math:`p(s)` is used only for model training.
 In the case, we sometimes do not model the probability distribution :math:`p(s)` directly but other targets to facilitate sampling.

 The first case is to model the probability distributions :math:`p(z)` and :math:`p(s|z)`